Article Quick Links:

 - When customers complete a specific action

 - When customers click a link from your bot.

 - When prospective customers book a demo request

 These are just a few examples, but you can use Events to track any customer interaction you wish.

 Before you can track an Event, you need to create one using the Events Manager.

-The Event Key is automatically generated from the name you enter.
-If you like, you can change it to be something more memorable or specific.
-(Event keys are never shown to chatters.)
+Note: The Event Key generates automatically based on the name you enter.
+If you like, you can change it to something more memorable or specific.
+Event keys are never shown to chatters.

 Track an Event